arvind-india/IoT-MEAN-dashboard/README.md

 ### Directions for use:
-- This code base was created with the intent of hosting online with digitial ocean on Dokku or Heroku.
-It can be run locally with the same effect
+- This code base was created with the intent of hosting online with Heroku.
+  - For deployment to heroku you will need to set up a [mLab account](https://elements.heroku.com/addons/mongolab) add-on.
+Then add the MONGOLAB_URI as an process environmental variable.
+This is configured in config/config.js.
+- It can be run locally with the same effect
 - There are two application required: the web server and a stand alone client.js found in /simple-socket-example/client.js or the more complete app IoTExpress
 - fork and then clone this repo locally